 Researching and developing your student personas should be a key part of your university branding strategy.
-In other words, don’t let generalizations guide your branding decisions.
+In other words, don’t let generalizations guide your decisions when it comes to branding in higher education.
 In today’s competitive higher education market, you need razor-sharp messaging targeted to your ideal student base.

 So, what's a student persona?
 This is a concept widely used for business audiences, now adopted by universities.
 As defined by the Buyer Persona Institute,